 An invention that sweetened everyday life

 A very sweet story: Because his wife was said to have injured herself while breaking sugar, Jacob Christoph Rad invented sugar cubes in 1841.
-Until then, sugar could only be bought in the shape of cones or loafs.
-These sugar loaves were up to 1.50 metres high and rock-hard.
-Those who wanted to sweeten their coffee with it needed tools: hammer, tongs, sugar crushers.
-A tiresome and not completely harmless drudgery!
+Until then, sugar could only be bought in the form of cones or cobs.
+These sugar cones were up to 1.50 metres high and hard as a rock.
+If you wanted to sweeten your coffee with them, you needed tools: a hammer, tongs and a sugar crusher.
+A tiresome and not entirely harmless drudgery!

-When Juliane Rad injured her hand in 1843 while breaking sugar (probably not for the first time), she asked her husband to finally do something to get sugar into a user-friendly form.
-Jacob Christoph Rad (25.3.1799-13.10.1871) was exactly the right person to ask, because he managed a sugar factory in the Moravian town of Datschitz (now Dačice, Czech Republic).
+When Juliane Rad injured her hand (presumably for the umpteenth time) while breaking sugar, she demanded - so the story goes - that her husband finally do something to get sugar into a user-friendly form.
+Jacob Christoph Rad was just the man to do it, because he ran a sugar factory in the Moravian town of Datschitz (now Dačice, Czech Republic).
 The region was a stronghold of sugar production in Europe at the time.

-The sugar factory at Datschitz (Dačice) that Jakob Christoph Rad headed 1840-46
+The sugar factory in Datschitz (Dačice), which Jakob Christoph Rad managed in 1840-46

-Since then, the process for producing sugar cubes has been continuously improved.
-In essence, a rotary press is still in use today, as developed by Louis Chambon in France in the 1940s and patented in Germany in 1950.
-Up to the present day, improved processes have been applied for patents again and again, such as those filed by Peter Joseph Hendriks in 2011.
-Portioned sugar or sweetener units are also an area where new IP rights are constantly being filed, e.g. "sugar bar unit" ( DE202019103195U1) or "sweetener body for beverages" ( DE202015001303U1).
+The process for producing sugar cubes has been improved again and again since then.
+Essentially, a rotary machine is still used today, as developed by Louis Chambon in France in the 1940s and patented in Germany in 1950 ( DE814730B).
+Up to the present day, patent applications for improved processes have been filed again and again, for example in 2011 by Peter Joseph Hendricks ( EP2497838B1).
+Portioned sugar or sweetener units are also an area in which new IP rights are constantly being filed, e.g. "Sweetening bodies for beverages" ( DE202015001303U1).

-In recent years, cube sugar - which has long since been available in other forms such as hearts or clover leaves - has become somewhat out of fashion compared to the castor sugar sachet.
-But it remains a constant in our daily diet - for example, if we want to illustrate the sugar content of certain foods: A bottle of ketchup contains 46 cubes of sugar on average, a pack of wholemeal muesli 45, a litre of Cola 31, about 30 cubes in a can of pineapple and about 21 cubes in a fruit butter milk.
+In recent years, the sugar cube - which has long been available in other shapes such as hearts or shamrocks - has fallen somewhat out of fashion compared to the caster sugar bag.
+But it remains a constant in our everyday diet - for example, if you want to visualise the sugar content of certain foods: a bottle of ketchup contains an average of 46 cubes of sugar, a packet of wholemeal muesli 45, a litre of cola 31.
+A can of pineapple hides about 30 cubes, a fruit buttermilk about 21.

-By the way, a sugar cube has about 12 kcal/50 kJ, weighs 3 grams and with its edge lengths of 16/16/11 millimeters it is actually not a cube but a cuboid.
+Incidentally, a sugar cube has about 12 kcal/50 kJ, weighs 3 grams and, with edge lengths of 16/16/11 millimetres, is actually not a cube but a cuboid.

-Text: Dr. Jan Björn Potthast, Pictures: iStock.com/paolofur, via Wikimedia Commons, via austria-forum.org
+Text: Dr. Jan Björn Potthast, Pictures: iStock.com/paolofur, via Wikimedia Commons, via austria-forum.org, DEPATISnet